caraclarke/javascript-form-validation/README.md

 Performs a variety of checks to figure out if a date is valid.
 Uses `setCustomValidity` to make field invalid or valid depending on input.

 ### How to set up an input
-The files validate against inputs (including radio and checkbox) that have the `js-error` class within a form that has a `js-form-valid` class.
+The files validate against inputs (including radio and checkbox) that have the `js-validate` class within a form that has a `js-form-valid` class.
 It uses the following attributes for various validations:
 - pattern: regex pattern for allowed input (letters, numbers, special characters)
     - can also use regex for disallowed characters i.e. `"pattern": "^[^<>&]+$",` means no `< > &` characters.
 - data-fieldName: used for `${data-fieldName} is missing` or required errors